-A pension card issued by the Department of Human Services that entitles you to financial benefits,
+A pension card issued by the Department of Human Services that entitles you to financial benefits, and, one document from here

 A healthcare card issued by the Department of Human Services that entitles you to financial benefits.

 Note: If any of the approved documents have been issued by a foreign government and are written in a language that is not understood by the person carrying out the verification, the documents must be accompanied by an English translation prepared by an accredited translator.